Facial Acids – AHA, BHA, and PHA

 ▪️ The alpha-hydroxy acids (AHA’s) ▪️ The beta-hydroxy acids (BHA’s) ▪️ ..and finally, the poly-hydroxy acids (PHA)

-Acids in Cosmetics
+Acids that are Present in Cosmetics

 Although the word acid may sound a bit aggressive at first – just like chemical peels – they are molecules found in nature and are used in cosmetics because they can eliminate the superficial layers of cells when they are helpful in the skin.
 Dead, sebum, or impurities leave skin softer, smoother, more precise, and brighter.